ASTRA-Research/.github/profile/README.md

-## Hey there 👋.
-We're ASTRA, the Association of Students for Research in AI.
+Welcome!
+We're ASTRA, the Association of Students for Research in AI

 ### Our mantra is as follows: